Skip to main content

 npm run build

 Do not forget that if you want to put random files in the dist directory, you should put them in the public directory.
-The content of the public directory is copied to the dist directory during the build phase.
+The content of the public directory is copied 'as is' to the dist directory during the build phase.

-My map is not updated (using Git)
+My map is not updated (using GitHub)

 When you push changes to your repository, the GitHub Actions workflow is triggered.
 It will build your map and upload it to the WorkAdventure server.
 If you see that your map is not updated, you should check the "Actions" tab of your repository to see if the workflow was triggered and if it failed.